light-curve/light-curve-python/light-curve/README.md

 #### Periodogram

-A number of features are based on Lomb–Scargle periodogram as it was an evenly separated uncertainty-less time series.
-Periodogram $P(\omega)$ is an estimate of spectral density of unevenly time series.
-`Periodogram`'s `peaks` argument corresponds to a number of the most significant spectral density peaks to return.
-For each peak its period and "signal to noise" ratio is returned.
+This feature transforms time-series data into the Lomb-Scargle periodogram, providing an estimation of the power spectrum.
+The peaks argument corresponds to the number of the most significant spectral density peaks to return.
+For each peak, its period and "signal-to-noise" ratio are returned.

 $$
 \text{signal to noise of peak} \equiv \frac{P(\omega_\mathrm{peak}) - \langle P(\omega) \rangle}{\sigma\_{P(\omega)}}
 $$

-`features` argument accepts a list of additional feature evaluators.
+The optional features argument accepts a list of additional feature evaluators, which are applied to the power spectrum: frequency is passed as "time," power spectrum is passed as "magnitude," and no uncertainties are set.

 #### Bins